google-site-verification: google596e44881695a74e.html

 How do I as the Landlord decide the testing frequency.

-You need to assess the condition of the property and electrical equipment and what type of tenants you have.
+You need to assess the condition of the property along with the electrical equipment and what type of tenants you have.
 Having long term tenants who look after your property you may feel the test interval should be 18 months.
-But you may have a steady turnover of tenants and feels it should be every 12 months
+If you have a steady turnover of tenants in a year then every 12 months would be advisable.

 As the landlord do I have to be present during the testing.